- Why Research

-Seeking to understand the causes and variable behavior of breast cancers in different populations.
+- Seeking to understand the causes and characteristics of breast cancers in different populations.

-Efforts are ongoing to identify differences in tumor molecular characteristics, inherited genetic mutations, and environmental exposures in an ethnically diverse group of breast cancer patients.
+- Efforts are ongoing to determine how inherited genetic mutations and environmental exposures affect tumor characteristics in an ethnically diverse group of breast cancer patients.

 Breast cancer outcomes and response to treatment are affected by multiple factors, including demographic characteristics (such as age at diagnosis and ethnic group), environmental exposures (such as reproductive patterns and obesity), and biological/genetic characteristics of the patient.

 Dr. Rennert's BCRF-supported research aims to identify sub-sets of women with differing patterns of disease behavior, such as recurrence in the same or contralateral (opposite) breast, metastases (and site of metastases), and death due to breast cancer.